-We are excited to safely welcome students, faculty and staff back to campus this September.
-We are proud of Nova Scotia’s strong commitment to public health and safety throughout this pandemic and we are confident in our plans for the fall.
+We are proud of Nova Scotia’s strong commitment to public health and safety throughout this pandemic and we are confident in our plans for the upcoming cycle.
 It is vital that you are able to pursue your studies and progress toward your goals while ensuring your continued health and well-being.

-Our top priorities this September include your education and academic experience, your student life experience, and everyone’s shared health and safety.
-Please visit Our Plan For Fall 2021 page for more details on our approach.
+Our top priorities include your education and academic experience, your student life experience, and everyone’s shared health and safety.
+Please visit the main COVID‑19 information and updates page for more details on our approach.
 We remain committed to supporting you.

 Frequently asked questions

-For students starting in September 2021, we are requiring official copies of transcripts, test scores and other supporting documentation.
+For students starting in September 2023 and beyond, we are requiring official copies of transcripts, test scores and other supporting documentation.
 Official documents are those that come directly from your school, testing agency or issuing institution.
 Learn more about submitting official documents.